AqwamCreates/DataPredict/docs/API/Models/DoubleQLearningNeuralNetworkV1.md

 ### getModelParametersArray()

-Sets model parameters to be used by the model.
+Gets model parameters array used by the model.
+It contains two model parameters.

 ```
 DoubleQLearningNeuralNetwork:getModelParametersArray(): ModelParameters